Klipper3d/klipper/docs/Features.md

 * Support for standard fans, nozzle fans, and temperature controlled fans.
 No need to keep fans running when the printer is idle.
 Fan speed can be monitored on fans that have a tachometer.
+One can assign a "math formula" to a fan for automatic fan speed updating.

 * Support for run-time configuration of TMC2130, TMC2208/TMC2224,
   TMC2209, TMC2240, TMC2660, and TMC5160 stepper motor drivers.
 There